apache/flink/docs/dev/datastream_api.md

 Custom:

-- `addSource` - Attache a new source function.
+- `addSource` - Attach a new source function.
 For example, to read from Apache Kafka you can use `addSource(new FlinkKafkaConsumer08<>(...))`.
 See [connectors]({{ site.baseurl }}/dev/connectors/index.html) for more details.

 </div>